 Define and Establish

-The first component of the IDM Strategic Model is to Define your organization’s values, goals, and message, and use them to Establish a seamless online presence across all relevant digital channels.
+The first component of the IDM Strategic Model is to Define your organization’s values, goals, and message, and use them to Establish a seamless presence across all relevant digital channels.

 Clarify Values – Organizational values are those things or beliefs your organization finds important and meaningful.
 You must clarify your brand’s core values in order to create an authentic and transparent brand message.